ryanve/taos/README.md

 <!-- Cycle between pairs of classes on the body tag -->
 <a data-taos-style="body!red heart,red diamond,black ace,black club">Toggle styles</a>
 ````

-## Areas

-Area toggles are activated by adding a `data-taos-area` attribute to an `<a>` element (a.k.a. the switch).
-The value of the attribute should be the selector for the element you want to toggle.
-Multiple elements can be cycled by separating selectors with commas.
-Flags for duration (in milliseconds) and easing method can be added.
-In basic jQuery the two easing methods are `swing` (default) and `linear`.
-If using jQuery UI, then you can also use the jQuery UI [easing methods](http://jqueryui.com/demos/effect/easing.html).
-(If using a custom jQuery UI build, include the effects package.)

 ## License